 Under the proposal, businesses would presumably have to pay for entering and updating their customers’ consents, which represents an additional cost.
 In addition, they would be responsible for the accuracy of the data, which would impose an increased administrative and legal burden on them.
 The proposal also raises questions about whether this system is really necessary and efficient for businesses or whether it is more of a financial benefit for the Chamber of Commerce.

 One of the reasons given by the authors of the proposal is the lack of a system where any individual could simply withdraw or change their consent to be contacted for marketing purposes.
 The question remains, however, whether this system would really be accessible to all citizens and whether it would really lead to an improvement in the situation.
-Experience has shown that the management of such consents is often complicated and without clear rules , a single system could become an additional administrative burden rather than a useful privacy tool.
+Experience shows that the management of such consents is often complicated and without clear rules , a single system could become an additional administrative burden rather than a useful privacy tool.

 From a legal point of view, therefore, the proposal appears inappropriate and runs counter to the basic principles of data protection.
 The Chamber of Commerce would become the controller of a sensitive database of personal data, a step which could lead to insufficient protection of citizens’ data and increase the risks of misuse of this data for marketing purposes.
 If approved, strict oversight of compliance with the GDPR and the establishment of clear rules for data handling would be necessary.
 Without these, the system may become an easy target for commercial misuse of personal data and breaches of the right to privacy.